MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 #### **Signatures of the `install` method (cross-origin)**
 The cross-origin part of the Web Install API consists of the extension to the navigator interface with an `install` method.
 This method receives:
 * `manifest_id`: declares the specific application to be installed.
 This is the unique id of the application that will be installed.
 This value must match the id specified in the manifest file.
 * `install_url`: a url meant for installing an app.
 This url can be any url in scope of the manifest file that links to it.
 An `install_url` must not redirect nor contain extra content that is not relevant for installation purposes.
-In the absence of an `install_url`, the value defaults to that of the `manifest_id`.
+In the absence of an `install_url`, the value defaults to that of the manifest's `start_url`.
 * optional [parameters](#parameters).

 If the `manifest_id` is the *what* to install, the `install_url` is the *where* to find it.